Panchofdez/Panchofdez/README.md

 - PostgreSQL
 - HTML/CSS

-These are the technologies that I know and but I'm hoping to add much more to my toolbelt
+These are the technologies that I know but I'm hoping to add much more to my toolbelt

 - 🔭 I’m currently working on a club management software application called Tipsisocial (private repo)
 - 🌱 I’m currently learning SQL